csqrs/onlinejamming/README.md

 This is an open source platform that is very easy to use, for participants, as well as relatively easy to host yourself.
 It's what I landed on as my platform of choice mostly because I'm a sysadmin and have the resources to be able to host it myself, and wanted to have a platform that would be relatively easy for people with little technical skill and/or less bandwidth to use.

 One of the rules of both latency and audio quality is, the more bandwidth you have the better.
 In fact it's often said that it's not worth trying to do this over WiFi, for example.
-But the Opus codec is capable of incredibly powerful adaptive encoding, which means that on the fly, it adjusts the quality of the audio stream (k/s) seamlessly, and independently for each participant.
+But the Opus codec is capable of incredibly powerful adaptive encoding, which means that on the fly, it adjusts the quality of the audio stream (kb/s) seamlessly, and independently for each participant.
 We have done some jams where at least one of the participants was on WiFi and it was fine.

 In order to demonstrate the effect of how close you are to your server, however, we are going to do two short jams, one on my private server and one on the publicly available servers, hosted somewhere in the US.
-This will also demonstrate how to disable the above audio processing. [ Introduce the participants: [Ellen Waterman](http://www.ellenwaterman.ca/), [Michael Waterman](https://mannlichercarcano.blogspot.com/), Wallace Hammond, Craig Squires. ]
+This will also demonstrate how to disable the above audio processing.

 ## Audio only platforms